KO’s Yiouvarlakia (Meatball Soup with Rice) is truly a family recipe. My grandmother taught my mother and, in turn, my mother taught me.

-It’s a soup that I would make when we stayed in accommodation that had a kitchen, when we travelled, and I would feel satisfied that my children had at least one nutritious and satiating meal that day.
+It’s a soup that I would make when we travelled with our young family and stayed in accommodation that had a kitchen.
+I would feel satisfied that my children had at least one nutritious and satiating meal that day.

-It’s a soup that my beautiful thia Vanggio would make, and have ready for us to eat, when we arrived after 30 hours of journeying from Melbourne, Australia, to Kastraki, Greece… In fact, my aunt would also make a large batch of the meatballs and freeze them uncooked.
-I would then take out as many as I needed and turn them into soup, for an easy dinner for my children, when they were tired after a long day touring around the Meteora.
+It’s a soup that my beautiful thia Vanggio would make, and have ready for us to eat, when we arrived in Kastraki, Greece… after 30 hours of journeying from Melbourne, Australia.
+In fact, my aunt would also make a large batch of the meatballs and freeze them uncooked.
+I would then take out as many as I needed and turn them into soup, for an easy dinner for my children.

 Just writing this makes me see how this soup for me, for my family, expresses connection, continuity and commitment to life and each other… and the fact that real food isn’t just food, it’s so much more…